hafsaafzal6314/sql_data_analysis/README.md

 ## Database Tables

-The project uses the following tables:
+The project contains the following tables:

-- `ecommerce_data`
+- ecommerce_data
-- `customers`
+- customers
-- `products`
+- products
-- `orders`
+- orders

-The original e-commerce dataset is stored in `ecommerce_data`, while the other tables were created from the dataset to demonstrate SQL joins and relational queries.
+The ecommerce_data table contains the original dataset.
+The other tables were created from the dataset to demonstrate SQL joins and relational queries.

 ## Tools Used